Fast Track MS Program

-Students in the baccalaureate program in nursing may apply for admission to the combined bachelor's/master's degree in nursing.
+Students in the baccalaureate program in nursing may apply for admission to the baccalaureate bachelor's/master's degree in nursing.
 Students can apply no earlier than second semester junior year.
 Application deadline is Feb.
 1 for fall matriculation.

 This program is offered to outstanding nursing students enrolled in the UMass Lowell undergraduate B.S.
 While a baccalaureate student, several designated courses (6 credits) can be taken in the master's program.
 When the B.S. degree is awarded, accepted Fast Track students can enter the master's degree program if they have maintained a minimum 3.5 cumulative grade point average.

-Admission requirements for the Combined Bachelor's/Master's Program for prelicensure students include:
+Admission requirements for the Combined Bachelor's/Master's Program for pre-licensure students include:

 - An undergraduate GPA of 3.5 at the time of application and graduation

 - Three letters of recommendation, with two from baccalaureate nursing faculty members and one from a supervisor of the applicant in a health care agency

 - A brief goal statement on a separate sheet of paper indicating your immediate and long-range goals, relevant work history, academic honors/awards received, and your professional aspirations as an advanced practice nurse.
 Goal statements should be congruent with the specialty tracks offered at UMass Lowell (FNP or A-GNP) and demonstrate an understanding of the scope of the advanced practice nurse in ambulatory, long term care or primary care settings.

 - Must have 30 credits of undergraduate work at UMass Lowell toward B.S. degree

 - Up to six credits of designated graduate-level (500 or higher) courses may be used by a student in the bachelor'/master's degree program for both graduate and undergraduate degrees.
 Courses to be credited to the MS degree must have been obtained with a grade B or better.